Efforts on Compliance

 Taikisha has set out the "Taikisha Ltd. Code of Conduct" as a code for ethics and compliance of all officers and employees.
 In accordance with the Mission Statement: "Customers First", Taikisha is making efforts to enhance a system to conduct fair and sound business activities and contribute to society.

-The Compliance Committee is chaired by the President and Representative Director, and holds monthly meetings.
+The Compliance Commitee is chaired by the President and Reppresentative Director, and holds monthly meetings.
 The Compliance Committee examines and responds to issues regarding compliance in the overall business operations of the Company and validates the status of compliance with laws and regulations.
-In the event of signs of a significant event, the Corporate Compliance Committee consisting of all officers shall be convened in order to deal with such event.
+In the event of singns of compliance with laws and regulations.
+In the event of signs of a siggnificant event, the Corporate Compliance Committee consisting of all officers shalll be convened in order to deal with such event.

 Taikisha works to enhance tax compliance and properly pays taxes in accordance with applicable tax-related laws and regulations of each country and region and international rules.